lwang67/lwang67.github.io/_posts/2022-05-23-my-new-blog-post.md

-4.How do you view yourself in relation to these two areas?
+### How do you view yourself in relation to these two areas?

 As a graduate student of statistics, I can use a tool like R, Python, SAS, or even excel to analyze data and find certain patterns from the data.
 I think I will be at an advantage to be a data scientist or statistician after finishing my courses.

  ```tsql
  SELECT *
  FROM sys.tables